qlu-lab/QUAIL/README.md

 | num_cores        | Number of cores for parellel computing |

 ### Step2: Perform Genome-wide vQTL analysis

+#### Example:
+The following codes perform Genome-wide vQTL analysis from the 1-1000 SNPs in test using the quantile integrated rank score in step1 output pheno_rank_score.txt adjusting the covaraites in covar.txt and 5 cores are used for parallel computing.
 ```bash
 $ Rscript QUAIL_vQTL.R \
   --pheno_rs pheno_rank_score.txt \